liu-tim/Group-Chat-Application/README.md

 How will it be built?
 •	Using network sockets
+•	Programmed using Java, JavaScript, HTML, and CSS
 •	Using Eclipse IDE with J2EE and Tomcat server support

 What is sockets?